xtrinch/fcm-django/README.rst

          # are deleted upon receiving error response from FCM
          # default: False
         "DELETE_INACTIVE_DEVICES": True/False,
-        # Transform create of an existing Device (based on registration id) into
-		    # an update.
-See the section
-        # "Update of device with duplicate registration ID" for more details.
-        # default: False
-        "UPDATE_ON_DUPLICATE_REG_ID": True/False,
     }

 Native Django migrations are in use. ``manage.py migrate`` will install and migrate all models.